 MST Training Improved Communication Quality.
-The results of the study also provide evidence that improved media fit behavior further impacted desirable team outcomes including discussion quality, richness, and openness.
-First, MST training led to higher discussion quality, which measures effectiveness and satisfaction of group discussions.
-This finding provides support for the notion that the medium in which a message is delivered has significant impact on how the message is actually perceived, and in turn impacts overall communication satisfaction.
+The results of the study also provide evidence that improved media-fit behavior affected desirable team communication outcomes such as discussion quality, richness, and openness.
+First, MST training appeared to lead to higher discussion quality, in that the participants who received training rated their discussions higher for effectiveness and satisfaction than did those who did not receive training.
+This finding provides support for the notion that the medium in which a message is delivered significantly affects how the message is actually perceived and thus affects overall communication satisfaction.
 Again, students in these courses were never instructed on how to hold effective group discussions.
-Therefore, the fact that MST training positively influenced discussion quality is noteworthy because the relationship between MST training and discussion quality has never been previously established.
-The implications of this finding also extend beyond discussion quality, as research suggests that high-quality discussions lead to shared knowledge and a better understanding of the collective group problem (Burgoon, Bonito, et al., 2002).
-Therefore, the connection between MST training and discussion quality actually may have broader impact for teams.
+Therefore, the fact that MST training positively influenced discussion quality is noteworthy because the relationship between MST training and discussion quality has not been previously established.
+The implications of this finding also extend beyond discussion quality, as research suggests that high-quality discussions lead to shared knowledge and a better understanding of the collective group problem (Burgoon et al., 2002).
+Therefore, the connection between MST training and discussion quality may have broader impact for teams.

-Another significant finding is that MST training positively impacted richness, characterized by on-topic, detailed, and vivid messages.
+Another significant finding is that MST training positively affected communication richness, characterized by on-topic, detailed, and vivid messages.
 This finding suggests that participants in the training group may have more effectively selected media, which in turn facilitated more detailed and vivid responses.
-Again, the relationship between these two variables has not been previously established, and thus the finding provides extended support to MST.
-Research has outlined the importance of rich communication as it has been found to increase group coordination and pooling of individual information (Burgoon, Burgoon, et al., 2002).
+Again, the relationship between these two variables has not been previously established, so the finding provides extended support to MST.
+Research has outlined the importance of rich communication, finding that it increases group coordination and pooling of individual information (Burgoon et al., 2002).
 Further, studies suggest that pooling of information is an important factor in overall group performance (Ackerman & McDonald, 2000).

 Finally, MST training increased openness, which is characterized by individuals’ receptiveness to others’ communication.
 Like discussion quality and richness, no previous relationship between MST and openness had been examined.
 In addition, openness is a particularly interesting outcome because it has implications on relational aspects of teamwork.
-For instance, research suggests that increased openness allowed team members to better address conflict with maturity (Haney, Banks, & Zimbardo, 1973).
+For instance, research suggests that increased openness allows team members to better address conflicts with maturity (Haney, Banks, & Zimbardo, 1973).
 Furthermore, a team member who is open “evaluates threats more accurately and tolerates change more graciously” (Lowry et al., 2006, p.
 635).
-Therefore, the fact that MST training facilitated more open discussions is important, as openness is a quality that extends into the overall relational health of a team.
+Therefore, the fact that MST training facilitated more open discussions is important because openness is a quality that extends into the overall relational health of a team.

-It is also worthwhile to discuss non-significant findings, which included MST training having no significant impact on accuracy, appropriateness, and effectiveness.
-Accuracy, as a reminder, measures the degree to which information was correctly communicated.
-This finding could be explained by the relatively high levels of accuracy reported by both the training and control groups (M = 6.01 and M = 5.75, respectively).
-This might suggest that even if participants chose to communicate in a way that violated MST, information could still be accurate.
-A similar explanation may also hold true for appropriateness, which measures how suitable and applicable communications were.
-Both groups reported high levels of appropriateness, which might suggest that a violation of MST might not necessarily cause inappropriate communication.
+Also worth discussing are nonsignificant findings, which includes the finding that MST training had no significant impact on scores for accuracy (i.e., the degree to which information was correctly communicated), appropriateness, and effectiveness.
+Both the training and control groups reported relatively high levels of accuracy (M = 6.01 and M = 5.75, respectively).
+This finding might suggest that even if participants chose to communicate in a way that violated MST, information could still be accurate.
+A similar explanation may also hold true for appropriateness (i.e., how suitable and applicable communications were).
+Both groups reported high levels of appropriateness, which suggests that a violation of MST might not necessarily cause inappropriate communication.